Deftioon/Quojo/README.md

 `CCX()` is also a valid function, running the `CCNOT` method.
 Current CCNOT implementation is cheesy and flimsy, expect errors to occur.

+### Parallel Gates?
+Parallel Gates will certainly be implemented in the future, but it is not top priority as it is intractable, or rather, it uses too many resources to be applied practically.
+To put this into perspective, lets look at the Hadamard Gate.

+To apply a Hadamard Gate on two qubits together, we need a 4x4 Matrix.

+Three qubits corresponds to a 8x8,

+And at 16 Qubits we're looking at a gate size of 65,536 by 65,536, which takes quite a while to multiply.
+The lower-bound time complexity for multiplying two of such matrices is $\Omega(n^2\log{n})$

+To quote Wikipedia (not good source I know),
+> The time complexity for multiplying two $n\times n$ matrices is at least $\Omega(n^2\log{n})$, if using a classical machine.
+Because the size of a gate that operates on $q$ qubits is $2^q\times 2^q$ it means that the time for simulating a step in a quantum circuit (by means of multiplying the gates) that operates on generic entangled states is $\Omega(2^{q^2}\log{2^q})$.
+For this reason it is believed to be intractable to simulate large entangled quantum systems using classical computers.

 ### Quantum Wires
 Yet to be implemented.